Skip to main content

 at async executeHandler (file:///home/openfn/.asdf/installs/nodejs/18.12.0/lib/node_modules/@openfn/cli/dist/process/runner.js:388:20)

-According to the docs, dataValue take path which is a string type.
+According to the docs, dataValue takes a path as input, which is of the string type.
 But in our operation we were passing an integer, that’s why we have a TypeError.
 You can fix the error by passing a string in dataValue i.e console.log(dataValue(“1”))

 Expected CLI logs